 This video hypothesizes a world without bees.
 What would our world be like without them?
 It’s definitely worth a look-see in order to impress upon our kids the importance of their preservation.

-It can’t bee stressed enough how important the role of these little bugs in Mother Nature is.
-25 to 30% of all the food we eat is possible because of the pollination made by these and other small animals.
-Having a serious lesson about them is not only fun and educational for your little ones but critical for their and our survivals.
+It can’t bee stressed enough how important these little bugs are in Mother Nature’s system.
+25 to 30% of all the food we eat is possible because of the pollination made by these critters and other small animals.
+Having a serious lesson about them is not only fun and educational for your little ones but critical for their and our survival.
 I encourage you to get even more informed by purchasing one of the books I recommend above and watching some nature programs such as the video above.